-Same with “eyes are the window to the soul,” doors are the portal of the house.
-Frequently, overlooked, it’s important to revitalize your front door once in a while.
+Same with “eyes are the window to the soul,” and doors are the portal of the house.
+Frequently overlooked, it’s important to revitalize your front door once in a while.
 Thinking about doing so?
 We’ve got some handy tips for you.

 When to Revamp or Replace Your Doors

 Before revamping your door, check every inch of it.
 Is it in good condition?
 Are there any repairs you can or should do?
-If it’s in good shape or needs a bit of repair, you can proceed to refresh your door after a bit of TLC.
-But, if it’s in bad shape, you might want to think about replacing your door.
+If it is in good shape or needs a bit of repair, you can proceed to refresh your door after a bit of TLC.
+But if it’s in bad shape, you might want to think about replacing your door.

 6 Tips to Revamp Your Doors

 Looking to find ways to bring new life to your door?
 Here are some ways you can revamp your front door:

 Check your door if needs any repair.
 If so, make sure to fix all the issues before you make any improvements to it.
 Over time, wear and tear are pretty normal, so for a brand-spanking new look to your door, change the hardware.
 You will be surprised how a little change can make a difference to the look of your door.
 If possible, upgrade to a stronger and more secure lock.